jeffkole/odoop/index.md

 ---
+layout: default
-title: Odoop
+title: Welcome
 ---

-# {{ page.title }}
-## Opower's suite of useful Hadoop eco-system libraries

-Welcome to Odoop, a collection of libraries built by Opower to make working within the Hadoop eco-system easier.
+Welcome to Odoop, a collection of libraries built by [Opower](http://opower.com) to make working within the Hadoop ecosystem easier.

 ### Documentation